-Since its inception in October 1986, the Company has been primarily engaged in the research and development of its Intelimer-Registered Trademark- technology and related products.
+Since its inception in October 1986, the Company has been primarily engaged in the research and development of its Intelimer-Registered Trademarktechnology and related products.
 The Company has launched three product lines from this core development -- QuickCast-TM- splints and casts, in April 1994; Intellipac-Registered Trademark- breathable membranes for the fresh-cut produce packaging market, in September 1995; and Intelimer Polymer Systems for the industrial specialties market in June 1997.

-As part of an effort to focus and build on three strategic businesses -- Food Products, Industrial Specialties and Agriculture -- the Company has recently completed several strategic transactions.
-In April 1997, the Company acquired Dock Resins, which is primarily engaged in the manufacturing and marketing of specialty acrylics and other polymers.
-In September 1997, Intellicoat Corporation ("Intellicoat"), a subsidiary of the Company, acquired Fielder's Choice, a direct marketer of hybrid seed corn.
+Management has recently implemented a focused strategy of building strong, vertically integrated businesses in three industries: Food Packaging, Industrial High Performance Materials and Agricultural Seed and Distribution.
+As part of this strategy, the Company has completed several strategic transactions.
+In April 1997, the Company acquired Dock Resins and incorporated it into its Industrial High Performance Materials business.
+Dock Resins is primarily engaged in the manufacturing and marketing of specialty acrylics and other polymers.
+In September 1997, Intellicoat Corporation ("Intellicoat"), a subsidiary of the Company focused on Agricultural Seed and Distribution, acquired Fielder's Choice, a direct marketer of hybrid seed corn.
+To remain focused on the three core businesses, the Company licensed two of its healthcare products.
 In August 1997, the Company sold its QuickCast product line to Bissell Healthcare Corporation of Bolingbrook, Illinois.
 In December 1997, the Company licensed the rights to worldwide manufacturing, marketing and distribution of the PORT ophthalmic devices to Alcon.

-With the exception of the current quarter, the Company has been unprofitable since its inception and expects to incur additional losses, primarily due to the continuation of its research and development activities, charges related to acquisitions, and expenditures necessary to further develop its manufacturing and marketing capabilities.
-From inception through April 30, 1998, the Company's accumulated deficit was \$38.8 million.
+With the exception of the second quarter of fiscal year 1998, the Company has been unprofitable since its inception and expects to incur additional losses, primarily due to the continuation of its research and development activities, charges related to acquisitions, and expenditures necessary to further develop its manufacturing and marketing capabilities.
+From inception through July 31, 1998, the Company's accumulated deficit was \$40.2 million.